-On March 10, 2006, we received \$200,000 in exchange for an unsecured promissory note with Steven T. Guillen, our president and chief executive officer.
-The related party note bears interest at 7.0%.
-Interest and principal are due on September 10, 2006 or, at the option of Mr. Guillen, on the date we receive net proceeds in the amount of \$500,000 or more from a debt or equity financing.
-On March 31, 2006, we entered into a \$400,000 unsecured promissory note with Fagan Capital, Inc., or Fagan Capital.
+On March 31, 2006, we issued a \$400,000 unsecured promissory note to Fagan Capital, Inc., or Fagan Capital.
 Interest accrues at an annual rate of 8.0% and interest and principal were due on June 2, 2006.
 On July 26, 2006, Fagan Capital extended the maturity date of the promissory note to June 1, 2007 and we issued to Fagan Capital a warrant to purchase 1,158,857 shares of common stock at an initial exercise price of \$0.35 per share.
-See Note 7 to the unaudited consolidated financial statements included in this Report.
-The purpose of these loans was to provide us with short term financing as we seek longer term financing.
+On October 25, 2006, the Company prepaid the principal, accrued interest and legal fees due pursuant to the Renewal Note in the amount of \$426,000 and the Company undertook to finalize a registration rights agreement covering the shares underlying the common stock purchase warrant within 7 days of the prepayment of the Renewal Note.
+See Notes 3 and 7 to the unaudited consolidated financial statements included in this Report.
+The purpose of these loans was to provide us with short term financing as we sought longer term financing.